Street Lighting and landscaping Maintenance

-To report a maintenance concern, please call the Public Works Department at 714-961-7170 or submit a service request through the online Citizen Request Tracker.
+To report a maintenance concern, please call the Public Works Department at 714-386-3140 or submit a service request through MyCivic 311.
 Submitting a request online allows citizens to notify staff of maintenance issues such as excessive weeds, fallen tree limbs, or landscape water leaks.

-When submitting a request online, including a photo captured by a smartphone is encouraged, as these images typically add GPS coordinates to the image file and better identify the problem.
-This assists staff to resolve the concern in a more timely manner.
+When submitting a request online, including a photo captured by a smartphone is encouraged, as these images can help staff better identify the problem and resolve the concern in a more timely manner.